Resilience & Revival

 The Tulane University School of Architecture Historic Preservation Program and the Richard Hampton Jenrette Foundation have partnered to host "Resilience & Revival: Historic Trades in the Gulf South," a one-day workshop and panel session to address the looming shortage of skilled craftspeople in the historic trades and building arts and the subsequent impacts on our region’s ability to maintain and restore historic structures.

 This event is open to students, faculty, staff of Tulane School of Architecture and invited guests.
-Registration is required to attend this invited event due to limited seat availability.
+Registration is required to attend this event due to limited seat availability.
 To register, email resilience-revival@tulane.edu by October 2, 2024.

 Composite of three photos: One archival photo of a women carrying a large glass cyliner; one current photo of a woman sitting on a floor while hand-repairing a wall with bousillage material; and one archival photo of a blacksmith standing behind a forge.

-PANELISTS
+MEET THE PANELISTS

 Headshot of Meredith Massey.